conversejs/converse.js/docs/source/index.rst

 *Converse.js* implements `XMPP`_ as its messaging protocol, and therefore needs to connect to an XMPP/Jabber server (Jabber is really just a synonym for XMPP).

-You can either set up your own XMPP server, or use a public one.
+You can connect to public XMPP servers like ``jabber.org`` but if you want to have `Session Support`_ you'll have to set up your own XMPP server.

 You can find a list of public XMPP servers/providers on `xmpp.net`_ and a list of servers that you can set up yourself on `xmpp.org`_.

 Connection Manager
 ==================